 - Collectively determine your classroom’s carbon footprint.

 Composting can be very beneficial in that it keeps organic, useful matter out of landfills, and also can be used to greatly improve soil quality and thus the quality of the food grown with the composted matter.
 The compost-enriched soil provides nutrients that help plants grow, helps reduce erosion, alleviates soil compaction, and controls disease and pest infestation in plants.
 You as a teacher can educate your students about the benefits of composting, or you could go a step further and try to implement a composting initiative in your school’s cafeteria.
 The composted organic material—mostly food, but also other materials like compostable paper products—can be used to fertilize the school’s lawn or even gardens.
-In large enough operations, compost can also be sold for a profit, so your school could be green while
+In large enough operations, compost can also be sold for a profit, so your school could be green while earning green.

 Teachers can often find themselves throwing out (or even recycling) mounds of paper each week, especially when you’re incorporating arts and crafts into your curriculum.
 But there are creative ways you can avoid having to discard this paper at all.
 One option is to have a bin of partially used construction paper that another student might be able to use in another project.
 Even for older students, you can encourage them to print their papers on the backside of used pages.
 Beyond reusing, you can also be mindful of the things you use the first time.
 To conserve paper, you might choose to print two-sided, and to only print the most necessary documents.
 Conserving goes much further than just paper, though.
 You should also make the most of everything you use, encouraging students to use all the glue or paint in a container before sending it to the recycling bin or even sharpening the crayons and using them up before opening a new box.
 Every bit of waste matters, and you can reduce waste by using any supply to its full extent—and recycling or reusing it after that.